tbreuss/provoke-time-outs/README.md

 # README

-Simple test environment to provoke time-outs either from nginx, apache, or php.
+Simple test environment to provoke time-outs in nginx, apache, and php.

 ## Environment